hursey013/above-cville/README.md

 Watching 38.0375, -78.4863 within 5 NM (cooldown: 10 minutes)
 ```

-Each time a plane clears the filters you’ll get `[notify] <callsign>` followed by the friendly message in your configured Apprise destinations.
+Each time a plane clears the filters you’ll get `[notify] <callsign>` followed by the friendly text that will be posted to Bluesky.

 ---